quasarframework/quasar-framework.org/source/components/data-table.md

     // "classes" can be a function too if you want to apply
     // certain CSS class based on cell value:
     // classes (cell_value) { return .... }

+    // (optional) Can filter be applied to this column?
+    filter: true,

     // (optional) Sortable column?
 Type is inferred automatically
     sort: true,